Goldielockz30/tech201_virtualisation/README.md

 vagrant init ubuntu/xenial64

-- Then you will see the vagrant folder locally in the tech201_virtualisation folder and in vs code

-#### notes
-- Vagrant init - this will initialise a vagrant file in this folder
-- ubuntu/xenial64 - then this tells vagrant what type of system we want to use, shown below

-So type the following in git bash

-vagrant init ubuntu/xenial64

-- This is what you will see
+- This is what you will see in the git bash terminal
 ```
 A `Vagrantfile` has been placed in this directory.
 You are now
 ready to `vagrant up` your first virtual environment!
 Please read
 the comments in the Vagrantfile as well as documentation on
 `vagrantup.com` for more information on using Vagrant.
 ```

+- You will also see the vagrant folder locally in the tech201_virtualisation folder and in vs code

+#### notes
+- Vagrant init - this will initialise a vagrant file in this folder
+- ubuntu/xenial64 - then this tells vagrant what type of system we want to use, shown below
+- this step creates a vagrant file which will be used to communicate with virtualbox to create a virtual machine

-- The ruby code in the vagrant file will tell the vm what to do
+- The ruby code in the vagrant file will tell the virtual box what to do

-- Next type
+- Next, type

   vagrant up